Dinant: Origins to the 10th century

 The name Dinant comes from the Celtic Divo-Nanto, meaning "Sacred Valley" or "Divine Valley"; it can also be translated as "Celestial Gorge" or "Luminous Gorge" (as in modern Welsh Nant Dwyfol).

 The remains of a prehistoric woman, known as the 'Margaux Woman', were found near Dinant in 1988.
-She is estimated to have been buried in the mid-ninth millenium B.C (part of the Mesolithic period).
+She is estimated to have been buried in the mid-ninth millennium B.C (part of the Mesolithic period).

 The Dinant area was already populated in Neolithic, Celtic, and Roman times.
 The first mention of Dinant as a settlement dates from the 7th century, when Perpète of Maastricht, Bishop of Tongeren, moved his principal residence from Maastricht to Dinant and founded the church of Saint Vincent.

 Dinant was a part of the Frankish kingdom of Middle Francia from its creation in 843 by the Treaty of Verdun until its dissolution in 855 with the Treaty of Prüm.
 Like most of Middle Francia, Dinant then became part of the newly formed Kingdom of Lotharingia within the Carolingian Empire.
 The Kingdom of Lotharingia was abolished in 869–870 and was divided by the Treaty of Meerssen in 870.
 With this, Dinant passed to West Francia, ruled by king Charles the Bald.
 With this passing of territory, he gave part of Dinant to be administered by the Count of Namur, with the rest as a part of the Bishopric of Tongeren, which was by that time based in Liège.
 West Francia eventually lost significant territory and no longer contained Dinant by the 10th century.

 In the 11th century, the emperor Henry IV granted several rights over Dinant to the Prince-Bishopric of Liège, including market and justice rights.
 From that time on, the city became one of the 23 ‘‘bonnes villes’’ (or principal cities) of the Prince-Bishopric.
 The first stone bridge on the Meuse and major repair to the castle, which had been built earlier, also date from the end of the 11th century.
 Throughout this period, and until the end of the 18th century, Dinant shared its history with its overlord Liège, sometimes rising in revolt against it, sometimes partaking in its victories and defeats, mostly against the neighbouring County of Namur.